Healthy Children Thrive and Flourish

 Despite years of progress, too many Ohio children still lack health coverage and that number is growing

-Although Ohio saw nearly a decade of improvements in making sure children have the health coverage they need to stay healthy.
-Unfortunately, Ohio has seen increases in the number of children enrolled in CHIP/Medicaid.
+Ohio saw nearly a decade of improvements in making sure children have the health coverage they need to stay healthy.
+Unfortunately, Ohio has seen increases in the number of children who were disenrolled from the CHIP/Medicaid and lack health coverage.
 According to the most recent American Community Survey (ACS) data reported by the Georgetown Center for Children and Families (CCF), Ohio’s 2018 child uninsurance rate is 4.8%, a full percentage point over the 2016 rate of 3.8%.
 This translates to 29,000 more uninsured children.

 CDF-Ohio works in partnership with the Ohio Department of Medicaid and other non-profit and community-based organizations around the state to ensure that all children who are eligible for Medicaid and CHIP get enrolled, stay enrolled, and use their health coverage.